-Do you feel enraged when you hear people chewing?
-Have you ever snapped at a family member or friend because you felt they were breathing too loudly?
-Does your blood boil when you hear someone sigh, sniff, or snore?
 You may suffer from misophonia, which literally translates to “hatred of sounds.”
 Some sounds – like nails on a chalkboard – make most people cringe or squirm with displeasure.
 But if an everyday sound (breathing, chewing, sniffing, tapping) triggers an intensely negative reaction for you, misophonia may be to blame.
-In some cases, the condition is severe enough to lower a person’s quality of life and prevent them from achieving life goals.
-If a specific sound incites your anger, causes you to avoid certain situations, or compromises your mental health, we encourage you to explore treatments for misophonia.
+If a specific sound incites your anger, causes you to avoid certain situations, or compromises your mental health, we encourage you to explore treatment for misophonia.

 What Is Misophonia?

-Although misophonia literally translates to “hatred of sounds,” this does not technically describe the condition.
+Although misophonia literally translates to “hatred of sounds,” this alone does not substantiate a diagnosis.
 You may hate the sound of a fork scraping against a plate, but that doesn’t mean you suffer from misophonia.
 Similarly, just because you find a sound annoying or cringeworthy, that doesn’t mean you have misophonia.

 Misophonia vs. Hyperacusis